rolandguelle/razer-blade-stealth-linux/README.md

 ### Caps Lock Issue

-The RBS crashes randomly if you hit Caps Lock.
-The build in driver causes the problem:
+The RBS crashes randomly if you hit "Caps Lock".
+The build-in driver causes the problem:
 ```
 xinput list
 ```
 If you get "AT Raw Set 2 keyboard", you have a problem if you hit _Caps Lock_.

 How to fix it?